10am Morning Service: it's hybrid!

 Our 10am service is our busiest church family gathering.
 You can join us on line or in the building, as the service is live-streamed from the church building.

-It lasts on average just under an hour.
+It lasts on average around an hour.
 It's an informal service with lots of the church family contributing.
 Usually there are some set prayers, a junior church feature, a talk and songs and hymns of worship.